 3 EAST SIXTH STREET East Sixth Street is a National Register Historic District, with six blocks of turn-of-the-century Victorian commercial buildings.
 It is also the heart of the music scene in the Live Music Capital of the World®.
 Before the music era began, the area was a melting pot of small businesses, with owners from many cultures - European, Middle Eastern, Asian and more.
 Italian immigrant Michael Paggi operated a carriage shop on property he owned at 421 E. Sixth St. from 1875 to 1905.
 Former slave E. H. Carrington, followed by son-in-law D. H. Lyons, owned a successful grocery at 522 E. Sixth St. from 1873 to the 1940s and were African American community leaders.
 Starting around 1921, Ben Garza and his brothers owned a meat market in the Randerson-Lundell Building, 701 E. Sixth St., for many years.
 Today crowds of music lovers and revelers keep the old buildings young.
+The Austin Visitor Center is located inside the Phillips Building, originally constructed in 1897.
+The building was once home to the Benson Motor Company, an early Austin Studebaker dealership, and is listed as a City of Austin Historic Landmark.
+103 E. Fifth St. 512-478-0098. visitaustin.org/visitorcenter THE DRISKILL HOTEL

-THE DRISKILL HOTEL Since its beginning in 1886, cattleman Jesse Driskill's hotel has been an elegant backdrop for gatherings of the powerful, the famous and the sociable.
+Since its beginning in 1886, cattleman Jesse Driskill's hotel has been an elegant backdrop for gatherings of the powerful, the famous and the sociable.
 J. N. Preston's Romanesque building design features portrait busts of Driskill and his sons.
 An annex was added in 1930 to compete with the 1924 Stephen F. Austin Hotel on Congress Avenue.
-604 Brazos St. 512-439-1234. driskillhotel.com.
-MUSEUM ROW AT BRUSH SQUARE Austin founder Mirabeau Lamar's 1839 plan called for a public open space for each quadrant of the city.
-One of those spaces, Brush Square, is home now to three museums. - The 1869 home of Alamo survivor Susanna Dickinson was built by husband Joseph Hannig.
-411 E. Fifth St. 512-974-3830. susannadickinsonmuseum.org. - William Sydney Porter, who later found fame as short-story writer O. Henry, lived in this 1886 Victorian cottage.
-409 E. Fifth St. 512-974-1398. austintexas.gov. - The 1938 Moderne-style Fire Station No. 1 holds the Austin Fire Museum.
-401 E. Fifth St. Free.
-512-974-3835 austintexas.gov.
+604 Brazos St. 512-439-1234. driskillhotel.com MUSEUM ROW AT BRUSH SQUARE Austin founder Mirabeau Lamar's 1839 plan called for a public open space for each quadrant of the city.
+One of those spaces, Brush Square, is home now to two historic house museums. - The 1869 home of Alamo survivor Susanna Dickinson was built by husband Joseph Hannig.
+411 E. Fifth St. 512-974-3830. susannadickinsonmuseum.org - William Sydney Porter, who later found fame as short-story writer O. Henry, lived in this 1886 Victorian cottage.
+409 E. Fifth St. 512-974-1398. austintexas.gov - The 1938 Moderne-style Fire Station No. 1 is still active today as is listed on the National Register of Historic Places. austintexas.gov